 “If a story is in you, it has got to come out.” ~ William Faulkner (Tweet this)

 So you want to write a book?
-We’ll teach you how to write a book, Trust me, you’re in good company.
-Wisdom Times happily brings you some super useful tips on How To Write A Book: 10 Steps To Becoming A Bestseller Author.
+We’ll teach you how to write a book.
+Trust me, you’re in good company.
+Wisdom Times happily brings you some super useful tips on How To Write A Book: 10 Steps To Becoming A Bestselling Author.

 More than 82% of Americans say they want to write a book “someday.”
 Even if you’re not in the United States, I guarantee you that the proportion of author wannabes is much the same where you live…and that it’s just about the same in every educated country.

-But let’s back up a sec, to the final word of that first paragraph.
+But let’s back up a second, to the final word of the first line in the previous paragraph.
 Most people say they want to write a book someday.
 If you’re reading these words, it’s because you don’t want to write a book someday.
 You want to know how to write a book today!

 The good news is that you can.
 Of course, you won’t finish it today.
 But you can start it today…which is farther than most of that 82% will ever get.
 You can finish it too…even if it’s not today.
 Many fewer of the 82% ever manage that.